GEM-analytics/gemact/README.md

 The variety of available functionalities makes GemAct modeling very flexible and provides actuarial scientists and practitioners with a powerful tool that fits into the expanding community of **Python** programming language.

-For more information, please visit our website: https://gem-analytics.github.io/gemact/
+Please visit our [website](https://gem-analytics.github.io/gemact/) to see our documentation and tutorial.